Sigma Theory: Global Cold War

 - 0 % positive mentions

 “Unfortunately, there are no RPG elements or character development features, and even if there are, they are minimal.
-Each game ends too soon to mean anything.”
+Each game ends too soon to have any meaningful impact.”